The Lamp Post: A Resource for Christian Faculty

 May this prayer enrich your life on campus.

-By the way, if you are interested in writing for the Lamp Post, we are current updating the author guidelines, but they’ll give you the basic information you need to know.
+By the way, if you are interested in writing for the Lamp Post, we are currently updating the author guidelines.
+Please email us if you desire information.